jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

-That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to the Evil Empire, reach for real objects like wands and lightsabers.
+That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to the Sith Lords, reach for real objects like wands and lightsabers.

-And that's why we watch Netflix.
+And that's why we all watch Netflix so much.
 Because we enjoy the drama of discovering if the light or dark side better controls the power of magic, the Force, and, most important, technology.

 But unlike us, the protagonists can't sit back and enjoy the story.